How to Introduce Your Sheltie to Your Baby

 Introduce Sheltie to Baby

 The first introduction of your dog to your newborn baby is most important.
 This can actually dictate how your dog responds to your baby hereafter.
-So it's crucial to undertake the process slowly and get it right.
+So it's worth doing slowly and getting it right.

 - Let another person hold your newborn while you greet your dog.
 Your best friend has missed you and it's important to pay attention to him when you first get home, especially if you've been away in hospital for a few days.